bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 1. Open the **Details** page in Ship of your app's chosen build version.
 2. Go to the field you want to edit and click in the content field.
 3. Edit the content.

-   Note that the short description can contain a maximum of 80 characters while a full description can contain a maximum of 4000 characters.
 4. Click **Save** in the top right of the Details tab.

 ## Notifications